siqi-zheng/for_marx_epub/README.md

 \+ Add Appendix to Part 3

-\+ Run Check and beautify all HTML files
+\+ Run Check and beautify all HTML files with Calibre

+\+ Put all text files under the same folder so that the book can be opened correctly using Apple Books

 ## *For Marx* by Louis Althusser Epub Version Changelog (2023-03-11)